nodepolus/nodepolus_old/README.md

+# Archived

+This is the old version of NodePolus and is no longer supported.

+---

 # NodePolus

 ### 🌟 Please *Star* the project and join *[our Discord server][Discord]* for support!
 It really helps out! :)